Deafness as a Culture

 Sign Languages and "Lip Reading"

-The last point may not be one that you had considered.
 In the United States, for example, the most common sign language is American Sign Language, or ASL.
 In Britain, British Sign Language, or BSL, is the most common.
 In Australia, Australian Sign Language, or Auslan, is the most common.
 Signed English is another variation, although it is less of a full-featured language and more of a translation of spoken English into a system of signs.